 Although an employee may have a clean background check when hired, anything can happen over the coming years.
 Some companies make it a policy to perform annual post-hire screenings for all employees, while others implement a company policy stating that an employee will be rescreened if the employee is involved in an internal affairs investigation.

 Public safety companies perform post-hire employee background screening every five years for a reason.
 Public service employees are scrutinized due to the responsibility they have for serving the public at large.
 Perhaps your organization works in tandem with the public sector?
 No matter the situation, periodic and random checks of your staff on a rotating basis may bolster your organization’s reputation for excellence and zero tolerance.

 In addition, managers and directors are always the last to know!
 If it has been a long time since you were a line employee, you may remember that management seemed to have one communication style, while the employees had another.
 As a result, what the employees knew about and assumed to be obvious, the management sometimes had no idea, until it was too late.
 Since the employees are the lifeblood of any organization, regular screening can help ensure that everyone is on the same page.

-In summary, adding a post-employment element to your screening program may help minimize your organization’s risk over the long term.
+In summary, adding a post-employment option to your screening program may help minimize your organization’s risk over the long term.
 It is important to note that applicable and compliant post-hire consent must be obtained in order to run post-hire checks.

 For more information on implementing an FCRA compliant post-hire employee background screening program at your organization, please call us at 866.223.8822, or request a complimentary consultation today.